afontcu/afontcu.dev/content/blog/trivago-javascript-kyle-simpson.md

 Heck yeah it did.

-I thought I knew Javascript.
+I thought I knew JavaScript.
 It’s not only that I didn’t, is that **now I feel that I discovered a ton of things I didn’t know I don’t know**.
 (This sentence was as hard to write as it is to read).

 ## 5 days a week